zhutmost/spinalhdl-template/README.md

 ### Mill Build Tool

-Mill is a powerful build tool by [Haoyi Li](https://github.com/lihaoyi).
+Mill is a powerful and easy-to-use build tool by [Haoyi Li](https://github.com/lihaoyi).

 To install Mill:
 ```sh